Peter Buck (restaurateur): Philanthropy, honors, and awards

+Peter and Carmen Lucia Buck Foundation

+In 1999, Peter Buck and his wife Carmen Lucia Buck established the Peter and Carmen Lucia Buck Foundation (PCLB) as a private family foundation to manage their philanthropic initiatives.
+The foundation's mission is to "give motivated people the tools they need to help themselves," supporting causes such as education, journalism, medicine, and land conservation.

+In 2009, the Carmen Lucia Foundation was created, supported by the PCLB, as a complementary arm specifically focused on the social and economic empowerment of underserved communities.
+The foundation honors the legacy and humanitarian commitment of Carmen Lucia Buck and is notable for its direct involvement in initiatives related to basic education, preventive healthcare, and community development.
+Its creation significantly expanded the scope and impact of the Buck family’s philanthropic efforts.

+In 2023, it was announced that Buck had bequeathed his 50% stake in Subway to the foundation, a gift estimated to be worth approximately $5 billion based on Subway's potential sale value.
+This donation is among the largest single contributions to a charitable foundation in a single year.

+The Buck family, which includes some of Maine's largest landowners with over 1.3 million acres of timberland held through the Tall Timbers Trust, has been a significant benefactor to the foundation.
+As of 2023, it is estimated that they have donated over $580 million to the foundation since its inception.

+The Internet Archive received support from PCLB.

+Donation to Smithsonian

 Buck personally made major donations to the Smithsonian Institution, where he served as a trustee of the National Museum of Natural History, including the 23.10 carat Carmen Lúcia Ruby, given to the museum's gem collection.
 It is thought to be one of the finest Burmese rubies known.
 Curator Jeffrey Post called the gem “the most important addition to the collection in the 20 years that I’ve been here.”

+Doctorate

 In 2008, Bowdoin College awarded Buck an honorary Doctor of Humane Letters degree.
 He gave a grant to Bowdoin College in 2009 that completed its capital campaign.
 Consequently, the college's new fitness center bears his name.

+Local philanthropy

 In 2014 Buck gave $30 million to Danbury Hospital towards a new addition.

 As of 2020, Buck was the seventh-largest landowner in the United States by acreage, according to landreport.com, acquiring land for the purpose of open space conservation.